THE GREAT WEST HARBOR POND FISHING DERBY OF 2023

 Moonlight Paddles - a great way to enjoy the Pond!

 The next Moonlight Paddle is scheduled for September 29th 2023

 -> Join us for the rising of the Moon <-

-These are the primary dates for the remaining 2022 Moonlight Paddles:
+These are the primary dates and time for the 2023 Moonlight Paddles:

 Moonlight paddles are a weather dependent activity.
 In case of wind, rain or clouds we'll have to cancel or postpone.
 Check your email (members), the West Harbor Pond Facebook page, or this page for the specific details each month.
 A cancellation or change will be called by 5:00pm on the day of the event if necessary.